-Whether you like it or not we are all a part of someone else’s story.
+Whether you like it or not we are all part of someone else’s story.
 Each of us has our own stories that describe our habits and beliefs.
-However, we are also players in much a bigger and wider set of stories.
+However, we are also players in a much bigger and wider set of stories.
 These stories come from our culture and they determine many of our habits and beliefs.
-We have some control about which of our own stories we buy into but the bigger ones are more out of our control.
+We have some control about which of our own stories we buy into, but the bigger ones are more out of our control.
 That’s because they are so pervasive we don’t even realise that they exist.

 These stories don’t exist in our conscious awareness but in our unconscious.
 We may disagree with the idea of them but our language and actions belie this.
 One of those stories says that men cannot control themselves.
 It says that they are not fully responsible for their actions.
 The suggestion is that men’s urges, desires and needs are stronger than women’s.
 This then leads to a false belief that they are not fully in control of their actions.